MrDNAlex/MrDNAlex/README.md

 In 2023, I got the opportunity to start a business through the Entrepreneurship-COOP program at the University of Waterloo, since then I've programed and published my projects through the Nano-DNA-Studios GitHub organization.
 The projects I am most proud of are hosted there such as :
 - [GitHubSelfRunner](https://github.com/Nano-DNA-Studios/GitHubSelfRunner) : My self hosted alternative to GitHub Actions.
 - Audio Visualizer Tool : CUDA/C++ tool for creating "Monstercat style" audio visualized music videos.
-- [Class Backup Website](https://github.com/Nano-DNA-Studios/Class-Backup-Website) : Self hosted website storing class content backups.
+- [Nano-Backup-Website](https://github.com/Nano-DNA-Studios/Nano-Backup-Website) : Self hosted website in Blazor/.NET/C# hosting Nanotechnology Engineering Class Backups (Old Version : [Class Backup Website](https://github.com/Nano-DNA-Studios/Class-Backup-Website))
 - Discord Bots :
   - [Discorca](https://github.com/Nano-DNA-Studios/Class-Backup-Website) : Discord Bot for Dispatching Orca Quantum Chemistry simualtions and returning reuslts to and from a Hosted Server sidestepping VPN Requirments
   - [Palworld-Server-Bot](https://github.com/Nano-DNA-Studios/Palworld-Server-Bot) : Hosts and Controls a Palworld Server through a Discord Server sidestepping SSH and Linux Server Management aspects